rkinnett/Windows-Command-for-Wemo-Smart-Plugs/README.md

 Download wemo.bat from the link above (click wemo.bat, then right-click the "Raw" botton and select Save-as) and save it anywhere you like.

 ## Running the tool:
 You can run this script form the command line (cmd.exe) or you can create a Windows shortcut to this file with arguments.
-For example, you could create a shortcut called "Turn on lamp" with "wemo 192.168.1.100 on" as the target location, and give it a lightbulb icon!
+For example, you could create a shortcut called "Turn on lamp" with "C:\path\to\wemo.bat 192.168.1.100 on" as the target location (substituting the target IP address and full path to wemo.bat), and give it a lightbulb icon!

-This script can get information about a single switch at a specified IP address, check the state of the switch, or turn it on or off.

 ### Usage:
 ```